Baiyuetribe/ncnn-models/README.md

 	✅ : good to work
     ❌ : bad to work
     ⭕ : good to work, but not good to contribute
-    ❓ : not sure
     🤔 : not sure, but good to contribute
-    🤷 : not sure, but bad to contribute
-    🤯 : not sure, but not good to contribute
     🔥🔥💥
 ### Failure Notes